OptimalDesignLab/PDESolver.jl/doc/interfaces.md

 `numSharedEl`: number of non-local elements that share a face with a locally owned
                element
+`local_element_counts`: array of length `npeers`, number of local elements
+                        that share a face with each remote process

+`remote_element_counts`: array of length `npeers`, number of remote elements
+                         that share a face with with current process

 ####MPI Info
 `comm`: the MPI Communicator the mesh is defined on